TanvirApon/Hospital-Management-System/README.md

-# Hospital-Management-System
+# Hospital Management System

-This project is just a task from university in C++ technologies
+The Hospital Management System project is a task assigned by the university, implemented using C++ technologies.
+It aims to provide a comprehensive solution for managing various aspects of a hospital, including patient management, staff management, blood bank management, and inventory management.

+## Features

-# Patient management:
+### Patient Management

-It keeps track of all details about both in-patient and out-patient.
-Patient id, patient name, address, admitted date, discharged date, doctor’s name, word no are entered in a form and stored for future reference.
-Also particular patient detail scan be viewed in the table using a separate form with a attribute patient id.
+- Patient Details: Keep track of all patient details, including patient ID, name, address, admission date, discharge date, doctor's name, and ward number.
+- In-patient and Out-patient: Manage records for both in-patients and out-patients.
+- View Patient Details: View individual patient details using a separate form with the patient ID as an attribute.

-# Staff management:
+### Staff Management
-It keeps track of all details about doctors and entire staff of the hospital.
-Individual staff details can be viewed and updated with changing staff details.
-And attendance .The details of each and every staff /user details maintained and a username and password will be provided to concerned users so that they can log on to the system and perform activities related to the concerned departments.

-# Blood bank Management:
-The system keeps the details of blood bank.
-It will generate automated reports keeping track of inventory for stock of bloods for different blood group and their Expiry.
-The system will maintain a detail database of different blood donors according to their blood group.
-When a need will arise for ascertain group of blood donors then the system will produce name and other contact details of the blood donors related to that particular blood group.
-It will make it easier to contact them in emergency situation.
-The system manage the blood stock details.
-The system issue blood according to the patients’ requirements.
+- Staff Details: Maintain details about doctors and other staff members of the hospital.
+- User Authentication: Provide a username and password to each staff member for secure login.
+- Attendance Tracking: Keep track of staff attendance and manage their details.

+### Blood Bank Management

+- Blood Bank Details: Manage the details of the blood bank, including blood group inventory and expiration dates.
+- Blood Donor Database: Maintain a database of blood donors categorized by their blood groups.
+- Automated Reports: Generate reports on blood inventory and provide contact details of blood donors in emergency situations.

-# Inventory Management:
+### Inventory Management

-The system keeps details of all the inventory of the hospital which may include various departments such as pharmaceuticals, transporting and medical equipment’s of  name out the few.
-Stock and vendor details are maintained by the system.
-This module deals with Purchase of Items, Issue of Items, Maintenance of Stock, Automatic Reorder level Setting, Request for stock from various sub- stores , stock transfer, maintenance of stock at different sub-stores, Physical stock verification and adjustment, Return of items to supplier .
+- Inventory Details: Keep track of various inventories in the hospital, such as pharmaceuticals, medical equipment, and transportation.
+- Stock Management: Maintain stock details and vendor information.
+- Purchase and Issue: Handle the purchase of items, issue of items, and automatic reorder level setting.
+- Stock Transfer and Verification: Manage stock transfer between sub-stores, physical stock verification, and adjustments.

+## Usage

+To use the Hospital Management System, follow these steps:

+1. Clone the repository to your local machine using Git or download it as a ZIP file.
+2. Open the project in a C++ integrated development environment (IDE) such as Visual Studio or Code::Blocks.
+3. Compile and run the project to launch the application.
+4. Navigate through the different modules and functionalities provided by the system.
+5. Use the forms and interfaces to manage patient details, staff information, blood bank inventory, and hospital inventory.
+6. Follow the workflow and perform necessary operations like adding, updating, and viewing records.
+7. Ensure data validation and handle any exceptions that may occur during execution.

+Feel free to explore the features and functionality of the Hospital Management System to understand its capabilities in effectively managing various aspects of a hospital.

+## Contributing

+Contributions to the Hospital Management System project are welcome!
+If you have any suggestions, bug fixes, or additional features, please feel free to open an issue or submit a pull request.
+Your contributions can help enhance the functionality and usability of the system.

+When contributing, please adhere to the following guidelines:

+- Follow the existing coding style and naming conventions used in the project.
+- Provide clear and concise documentation for any new features or modifications.
+- Write meaningful commit messages that describe the changes made.
+- Ensure your code is free from errors and functions as intended.

+## License

+The content of this repository is licensed under the [MIT License](LICENSE).
+You are free to use and modify the code for educational or personal purposes.
+However, please note that the repository is provided "as is," without any warranty or guarantee of its accuracy or reliability.